{

 Interlude

-Janet has had a busy few weeks.
-She presented in Chicago and Toronto, including at the Indigo Bookstore, and she was delighted that former high school teachers, and long-time friends and family attended.
+Janet has had a busy few months!
+She presented pre-concert with the Minnesota Orchestra, in many book events, including in North Carolina, Chicago and the Indigo Bookstore in Toronto, where she was delighted that former high school teachers, and long-time friends and family attended.
 She also presented locally for book clubs.
 In honor of Janet’s mother, hostesses cooked meals, even serving her chicken parikás to honor her memory!